Search

 Memory training technique example of the first initial mnemonic strategy

-As a memory technique, this approach is related to Cloze tests.
-In this laboratory study of the First Initial mnemonic, students who used it showed significantly better recall.
+As a learning technique, this approach is related to the Cloze test.
+In this laboratory study of using what the scientists called the “first Initial mnemonic,” students who used it as part of their studies showed significantly better recall.

 Although I would never use this approach to memorize something mission critical like a speech, it is a good training exercise.
-I use it a couple of times a year.
+I use it a couple of times a year just for practice.

 Six: Story-Telling For Better Memory